-During the Logan District Interschool Sporting seasons your child may be travelling away to play sport on Tuesdays (Year 7, 8 & 9) or Wednesdays (Year 10, 11, 12).
-Games are played against the following schools on a home and away basis; Kingston College, Woodridge State High School, Mabel Park State High School, Marsden State High School, Springwood State High School, Windaroo State High School and Groves Christian College.
+During the Logan District Interschool Sporting seasons your child may be travelling away to play sport on varying days throughout the year.
+Games are played against the following schools on a home and away basis; Kingston College, Woodridge State High School, Mabel Park State High School, Marsden State High School, Springwood State High School, and Groves Christian College.
 Students will be travelling by bus (accompanied by a teacher) to these schools.
 There will be a cost per season for the bus used to travel between venues.
-Your student will be invoiced at the beginning of each season.
+Your student will be invoiced at the beginning of each season and a specific permission note will be provided for these events.

-In signing this form you acknowledge that you understand that the appropriate precautions will be taken to help provide a safe environment to participate, and realise that there is always a risk of injury associated with participating in any sport and/or physical activity.
+In signing this form, you acknowledge that you understand that the appropriate precautions will be taken to help provide a safe environment to participate, and realise that there is always a risk of injury associated with participating in any sport and/or physical activity.
 Should you wish to change permission for your child at any stage, please provide written notification to the school.